Pakruojis: History

 Pakruojis and it neighbourhood are within the boundaries of the inhabited area of the Semigallian tribe.
 For a long time it was thought that the town was founded in 1585, when the town and Pakruojis manor were mentioned in land ownership records.
 This date has entered several encyclopedias.
 However, historian Algimantas Miškinis discovered that Pakruojis was first mentioned in 1531.
 On July 10, 1613 the first church of Pakruojis had inaugural service in it new building.
 Sigismund III Vasa granted rights for two annual fairs.

-Landowners von Ropa, who owned Pakruojis Manor from the beginning of 19th century, had a great influence on the development of the city.
+Landowners von Ropp, who owned Pakruojis Manor from the beginning of 19th century, had a great influence on the development of the city.

 In 1801 the oldest wooden synagogue of Pakruojis in Lithuania was built.

+During World War II, it was occupied by the Soviet Union from 1940, then by Nazi Germany from 1941, and then re-occupied by the Soviets in 1944.
 In July and August, 1941, German soldiers with the help of local white armbanders massacred a total of 400 Jews from Pakruojis district in the nearby Morkakalnis forest.